 - You must have a severe impairment; and

-- Your impairment meets or equals one of the impairments described in the Social Security’s Listing of Impairments; or
+- Your impairment meets or equals an impairment described in the Social Security’s Listing of Impairments; or

-- You must be unable to do your past relevant work; and
+- You cannot do your past relevant work; and

 - You can do no other type of work considering your impairment, age, education and work experience.